Eyes Without a Face (song)

-"Eyes Without a Face" is a power ballad by the English rock musician Billy Idol, from his second studio album Rebel Yell (1983).
-It was released in April 1984 as the second single from the album in the US, and June 1984 in the UK.
-The song is softer and more ballad-like than most of the album's other singles.
-It reached No. 4 on the Billboard Hot 100, becoming Idol's first top-10 hit in the US.
-The song's title was borrowed from the horror film known in English as Eyes Without a Face (1960).
+"Eyes Without a Face" is a song by the English rock singer Billy Idol, from his second studio album Rebel Yell (1983).
+It was released in April 1984 as the second single from the album in the US, and in June of that year in the UK.
+The ballad is softer in character than most of the album's other singles.
+It reached number four on the Billboard Hot 100, becoming Idol's first top ten hit in the US.
+The song's title was borrowed from the 1960 French horror film Eyes Without a Face (Les yeux sans visage).